grebmann1/sfdx-ui-light/readme.md

 - ✅ Code Extractor & Analyzer (Work in progress)
 - ✅ Electron App for Mac OS [Install Latest Release](https://github.com/grebmann1/sfdx-ui-light/releases/latest)
 - ✅ Chrome Extension available in the [Install Chrome Extension](https://chromewebstore.google.com/detail/sf-toolkit-light/konbmllgicfccombdckckakhnmejjoei)
+- Metadata Global Loader with Cache mechanisme to optimize metadata loading and use of api calls.
+Include a refresh capability.
+- Profile comparaison (to find easily similiarities in Access Analyzer & Separatly) so we can print it and display it nicely
 - Middleware hooks to debug callouts
 - Datamodel viewer
 - Experience Cloud (Guest User review)
-- Profile comparaison (to find easily similiarities in Access Analyzer & Separatly) so we can print it and display it nicely

 ### Org Analysis/Overview
 - License use